sous-chefs/yum-mysql-community/README.md

 ## Usage Example

-To disable the epel repository through a Role or Environment definition
+To disable the mysql-community-dmr repository through a Role or Environment definition

 ```ruby
 default_attributes(